 Nick Robertson is this year's big success player where every time he does anything at all on the ice he's lauded.
 But he's shooting very little from very poor locations and has one goal on 0.91 Expected.
 It wasn't actually shocking that it took so long for him to score.
 It was exactly on the money for how he was playing.
 He also has the lowest Expected Goals of any player on the power play.
 Having said all that, his overall shooting is four times better than Domi's.
 And having said that, shooting is supposed to be his reason to be in the NHL.

 William Nylander is just himself.
-He's shooting, scoring, and doing everything else on the ice exactly as he always does, and he's got the closest thing to success on the power play on anyone.
+He's shooting, scoring, and doing everything else on the ice exactly as he always does, and he's got the closest thing to success on the power play as anyone.
 This is likely true for Mitch Marner too, but I'm saving him for the day more meaningful isolated on-ice impacts are available.

 Oliver Ekman-Larsson is also just rolling along doing the sort of shooting that's fine for a defenceman.
 His personal shooting on the power play is pretty indistinguishable from Morgan Rielly's.
 They look each as good as the other there in general.